mlochbaum/BQN/doc/train.md

         (·∾⌽) "ab"‿"cde"‿"f"
         ∾∘⌽ "ab"‿"cde"‿"f"

-The three functions `∾⌽`, `·∾⌽`, and `∾∘⌽` are completely identical.
+The three functions `∾⌽`, `·∾⌽`, and `∾∘⌽` are completely identical: [Join](join.md#join) of [Reverse](reverse.md).
 Why might we want **three** different ways to write the same thing?
 If we only want to define a function, there's hardly any difference.
 However, these three forms have different syntax, and might be easier or harder to use in different contexts.
 As we'll see, we can use `∾∘⌽` inside a train without parenthesizing it, and string `·∾⌽` but not `∾⌽` together with other trains.
 Let's look at how the train syntax extends to longer expressions.

 ## Longer trains